waydealphax/wbstwayde/README.md

 hey, **im wayde**, im a high school student, and i write in java, html, css and python, with a bit of c#, c++ thrown in here and there, as to what i write;

-i write the AlphaX discord bot more info on the dev site
+i write the AlphaX discord bot more info on the dev site, along with some other things

-i also write the teroxa client for minecraft (coming soon:tm:)

 > sites